ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/ros2_manipulation.md

 ![](/assets/images/platform/turtlebot3/manipulation/tb3_with_opm_logo.png)

-The OpenMANIPULATOR by ROBOTIS is one of the manipulators that support ROS, and has the advantage of being able to easily manufacture at a low cost by using DYNAMIXEL actuators with 3D printed parts.
+The OpenMANIPULATOR by ROBOTIS is one of the manipulators that support ROS platform, and has the advantage of being able to easily manufacture at a low cost by using DYNAMIXEL actuators with 3D printed parts.
 The OpenMANIPULATOR has the advantage of being compatible with TurtleBot3 Waffle and Waffle Pi.
-Through fdsfsdthis compatibility can compensate for the lack of freedom and can have greater completeness as a service robot with the the SLAM and Navigation capabilities that the TurtleBot3 has.
+Through this compatibility can compensate for the lack of freedom and can have greater completeness as a service robot with the the SLAM and Navigation capabilities that the TurtleBot3 has.
 TurtleBot3 and OpenMANIPULATOR can be used as a `mobile manipulator` and can do things like the following videos. fds
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Qhvk5cnX2hM" frameborder="0" allowfullscreen></iframe>